bluelovers/node-gw2plus/assets/gw2taco/WISHLIST.md

 #### debug text

-1. option for don't align-center debug text, or make number has same length, let they without keep try align-center
+1. option for don't align-center debug text, or make number has fixed length, let they without keep try align-center

-[^1]: Here is the footnote.
+## footnote

+[^1]: cos some stupid kd/mouse driver will fail detect when doing this, like Logitech